 - Frankincense – Frankincense essential oil has both anti-inflammatory and anti-bacterial properties.
 For this reason, it can be helpful for rosacea, rashes, and acne.
 It also helps to encourage new skin cell growth so it may be beneficial in reducing wrinkles.

 - Geranium – Geranium essential oil isn’t specifically noted for wrinkles and anti-aging.
 However, it is helpful for controlling oil production and improving skin elasticity.
 For this reason, it’s an excellent choice for women of all ages.

-- Patchouli – Patchouli essential oil is anti-bacterial, anti-fungal, and antisceptic so it can be beneficial for eczema, psoriasis, rashes and dermatitis.
+- Patchouli – Patchouli essential oil is anti-bacterial, anti-fungal, and antiseptic so it can be beneficial for eczema, psoriasis, rashes, and dermatitis.
 It also helps promote new skin growth which makes it one of my favorite essential oils for wrinkles.